Music Performance Diploma Requirements (ATCL, LTCL & FTCL)

 • Repertoire must be selected from Trinity’s published diploma lists or submitted for approval as own-choice repertoire.

-• Programmes may combine list pieces and own-choice works.
+• Programmes may combine pieces from our approved list and/or own-choice works.

 • Repertoire from Trinity grade or certificate syllabuses cannot be submitted as own-choice repertoire for diplomas.